SafeguardSanakan/FUTA-Arty-Calc/README.md

 A heavily modified version of [earthgrazer's foxhole artillery calculator](https://github.com/earthgrazer/foxhole-artillery-calc).

 # Installation
-1. Download or send .apk to android device
+1. Download or send .apk to android device.
-2. Install & enjoy
+2. Install & enjoy.

 # Usage
-- You will require binoculars (an in-game item) to effectively use this calculator
+- You will require binoculars (an in-game item) to effectively use this calculator.

 1. Spotter determines the distance & azimuth to the target.
 Input this distance & azimuth into the calculator.